aisc-org/aisc-model-viewer/src/slotted-hss/calculations.md

 Material and Geometric Properties
 ---------------------------------

-The connection consists of a HSS6x6x3/8 connected by four (4) 5/16" fillet welds to a 3/4"-thick gusset plate.
+The connection consists of an HSS6x6x3/8 connected by four (4) 5/16" fillet welds to a 3/4"-thick gusset plate.

 ![Structural drawing](./slotted-hss.svg)